jiheechoi6/FanCrowd/README.md

 #### Profile
 This page displays the user's/admin's biography, shows their picture, shows which fandoms they're interested in, and which events they will attend.
 It also displays their personal information and allow them to edit the information or delete their accounts.

 If a user goes to another users profile page they cannot edit that users information or delete their account.
-Admins can ban users for some amount of time if neccesary.
-The ban will not actually ban a user right now, this will be implemented in Phase 2 with help from the backend.
-User's and admins can edit or delete their own profiles, but admins can ban other users!
-If a user/admin clicks on one of the fandoms in the `Fandoms` section, they will be redirected to the Fandoms page and that specific fandom they clicked on, same goes for the events in the `Events Attending` section.
+Admins can ban users for some amount of time if neccesary, then unban those same users.
+User's and admins can edit or delete their own profiles, but only admins can ban other users!
+If a user/admin clicks on one of the fandoms in the `Fandoms` section, they will be redirected to the Fandoms page and that specific fandom they clicked on, same for the events in the `Events Attending` section.

 #### Search